bcmichael/RNMR-Docs/docs/command/full_command.md

     EXP(i*(PHI + (I-1)* DPHI))

-The data in each block of the processing buffer is phase corrected independently.

 If the data point closest to zero frequency (without offset) is not the last point in the spectrum, then all points in each block from zero to minimum (most negative) frequency are negated.

-If the processing buffer is currently visible, `BINCP` always updates the display upon completion.
 ## BRKDO
 Break out of a macro `DO` loop